-*Initial and subsequent consults on Gold and National Extras cover with a Health Partners Participating General Physio.
+*Initial and subsequent consults on Top and National Extras cover with a Health Partners Participating General Physio.
 A higher gap payment may apply if you choose to see a Qualified Master’s Physio, up to annual limits.
 Waiting periods may apply.

 We understand your time is valuable.
 All of our practitioners endeavour to run on schedule and your punctual attendance will assist this.
 Please feel free to ring us 30 minutes prior to your appointment to confirm if your practitioner is running on time.
 Should you arrive late for your appointment your practitioner will do their best to provide you with your full treatment time, but in rare instances, appointments may need to be rescheduled.

 We do ask that you contact us and give at least 24 hours notice should you need to reschedule or cancel your appointment.
 Regular cancellations or cancellations with less than 24-hour notice may incur a cancellation fee.